-- Team 3 (Year 3-4) is spread across Piwakawaka, one our new modern learning environment spaces completed last year (housing two classrooms), and the nearby Double Hill and Barrhill classrooms.
+- Team 3 (Year 3-4) is spread across Piwakawaka, one of our new modern learning environment spaces completed last year (housing two classrooms), and the nearby Double Hill and Barrhill classrooms.

 - Team 4 (Year 5-6) is located within our other new modern learning environment space completed last year (housing three classrooms) and the nearly Coleridge classroom.

-Other spaces onsite include a library, teacher resource area, learning support rooms, art & e-learning rooms, music suites, and an admin block housing our Principal, two deputy principals and admin team.
+Other spaces onsite include a library, teacher resource area, learning support rooms, art & e-learning rooms, music suites, and an admin block housing our Principal, two deputy principals and our admin team.

 The school site is located on an attractive and extensive 2.8ha of land, and features a sports fields, scooter track, adventure playground, hard court areas, a shared community pool, school vege gardens and an impressive war memorial arch at the entrance to the school.